mutesecurity/SADFiles/README.md

 * Open the Program Files (default: C:\Program Files\7-Zip) and locate 7z.exe and 7z.dll.
 * Copy both of those files to a simple archive named 7Z.zip.
 * Upload 7Z.zip to the Microsoft Defender for Endpoint Live Response Library.
-* Donload sadfiles.ps1 from this repo and upload it to the Microsoft Defender for Endpoint Live Response Library.
+* Download sadfiles.ps1 from this repo and upload it to the Microsoft Defender for Endpoint Live Response Library.
 * That's it.
 You're ready to go.

 ## Execution